Share This Craft

 North Pole Jam Pie

 Yum, yum, yum… fresh baked crafted goodness!
-The idea for these little pies popped into my head while making the Linzer Sable cookies.
-One of my favorite details is the jam oozing out of the sides of these pies.
-Make ‘em for yourself or for anyone who loves to bake!
-No kitchen required.
+The idea for these little pies popped into our elfy heads while making the Linzer sable ornaments.
+One of our favorite details is the jam oozing out of the sides of these pies.
+Make ‘em for yourself or for anyone who loves to bake—no kitchen required!

 Supplies & Tools: